 At Coleridge Primary we want our children to understand what it is to be a good citizen, to have a thorough understanding of freedom, equality, and fairness.
 We aim for all children to leave Coleridge well prepared for secondary school, the next stage in their education and for life in modern Britain.
-The British values of democracy, rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs are embedded within our curriculum.
+The core values of democracy, rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs are embedded within our curriculum.
 These values are particularly linked to our school values:

 We plan assemblies and lessons to teach the children about the school values, respecting similarities and differences, tackling stereotypes and discrimination and understanding why some people discriminate.
 We aim to empower children to have a voice and to stand up against discrimination, valuing equality, tolerance and mutual respect.

 Educational visits are planned linking with the class topic to provide children with further understanding of the world they live in.
-We also link with other schools to take part in dance, singing, science & sports competitions.
+We also link with other schools to take part in dance, singing, science and sports competitions.
 Such competitions provide the opportunity for children to meet other children from different schools whilst experiencing the process of decision making and understanding rules and fairness.

 At Coleridge Primary School we want our children to value the importance of democracy and for our children to take a democratic approach in all aspects of school life.
-Moreover, at Coleridge Primary we take a democratic approach to teaching and learning; whereby students are given the power to make decisions about their own learning, often with the objective of the lesson being ‘discovered’ within the lesson itself rather than imparted on the children initially.
-A democratic approach to education at Coleridge Primary encourages a realisation in pupils that they are valued as people, and that they have a positive role to play in creating a caring community within the school.
+Moreover, we take a democratic approach to teaching and learning, whereby students are given the power to make decisions about their own learning, often with the objective of the lesson being ‘discovered’ within the lesson itself, rather than imparted on the children initially.
+Our democratic approach to education at Coleridge Primary encourages a realisation in pupils that they are valued as people, and that they have a positive role to play in creating a caring community within the school.
 Relationships between pupils and teachers are excellent as they work democratically together to create a positive environment.

 All children at Coleridge Primary are involved in class assemblies where they have the opportunity to share their learning, often through drama, dance and narrative.
-The children 4 are encouraged to take ownership of their assembly by writing scripts, agreeing on how they present information and supporting each other through the performance.
+The children are encouraged to take ownership of their assembly by writing scripts, agreeing on how they present information and supporting each other through the performance.

 The school is aware of the need to be vigilant when it comes to any extremist attitudes or behaviour and appropriate actions will be taken accordingly.
 All staff are aware of the need to alert the Senior Leadership Team and Governing Body if they have any concerns of this nature.
 The safeguarding leads will be receiving Prevent training from Haringey and they will then deliver training to school staff.

 Our overriding aim is to teach children to be resilient to extremism.
 This involves pupils being taught how to ask probing questions and make sound judgements for themselves about what is right and wrong.